EyasuTeshome/shifttracker/soft-skills/learning-about-diversity-and-multicultural-teams.md

-# Learning about Diversity and Multicultural Teams
+# Learning about diversity and multicultural teams

 ## Learning objectives: